 Thank you for reading my review of I Am Legend by Richard Matheson.
 I'll be back on Friday.
 Please share your thoughts in the comments section below.

-If you’ve enjoyed this review, you might be interested in reading my review of A People’s History of the Vampire Uprising by Raymond A Villareal here.
-Or you might like to take a look at my review of Three Dark Crowns by Kendare Blake here.
+If you’ve enjoyed this review, you might be interested reading in my review of A People’s History of the Vampire Uprising by Raymond A Villareal.

-If you fancy something different, you might like to take a chance on my review of Symptoms of Being Human by Jeff Garvin here.
+If you fancy something different, you might like to take a chance on my review of Symptoms of Being Human by Jeff Garvin.